 Missouri Launches Two New Online Resources to Help Businesses and Unemployed Workers

-Jefferson City, MO –– The Missouri Department of Labor’s (DOLIR’s) Division of Employment Security (DES) has created a claims tracker for claimant’s ease in identifying their unemployment claims status and has launched a new web portal to help employers protect their accounts against error and fraud.
+Jefferson City, MO –– The Missouri Department of Labor’s (DOLIR’s) Division of Employment Security (DES) has created a claims tracker for claimant ease in identifying their unemployment claim status and has launched a new web portal to help employers protect their accounts against error and fraud.

 New Unemployment Claims Tracker Launched